Reviewed and updated on 03/05/2020

-It’s great the city of Las Vegas is taking this relatively new concept of home sharing, Airbnb, VRBO, what ever you want to call it seriously; but let’s not mislead property owners here with a 1/2 attempt.
+It’s great the city of Las Vegas is taking this relatively new concept of home sharing, Airbnb and Vrbo, seriously; but let’s not mislead property owners here with a 1/2 attempt.
 Let’s call it what it is, a business, and let’s require business insurance.
 The corrected language in the short-term rental ordinance would read as such:

 Edited: Commercial general liability insurance in the minimum amount of $500,000 and proof of such provided via a certificate of insurance, COI.

 For more information on Airbnb & Vrbo regulation in Las Vegas, Nevada, feel free to visit their website: Las Vegas Short-Term Rental Regulations.